Constructive set theory: Language

+The common treatment, as also adopted here, formally only extends the underlying logic by one primitive binary predicate of set theory, "$\in$".
+As with equality, negation of elementhood "$\in$" is often written "$\notin$".

 Variables

 Below the Greek $\phi$ denotes a proposition or predicate variable in axiom schemas and $P$ or $Q$ is used for particular such predicates.
 The word "predicate" is sometimes used interchangeably with "formulas" as well, even in the unary case.

-Quantifiers range over sets and those are denoted by lower case letters.
+Quantifiers only ever range over sets and those are denoted by lower case letters.

 As is common, one may use argument brackets to express predicates, for the sake of highlighting particular free variables in their syntactic expression, as in "$Q(z)$".